brazil-data-cube/wcpms.py/README.rst

 About
 =====

-The Web Crop Phenology Metrics Service (WCPMS) is an web service for calculating phenological metrics based on Phenolopy library and EO Data from the Brazil Data Cube (BDC).
-It will allow analysts to calculate phenological metrics from data cubes without downloading big EO datasets to their personal computers.
+Called Web Crop Phenology Metrics Service (WCPMS) the software extracts phenological metrics from big EO image collections, modeled as multidimensional data cubes, produced by the BDC project of INPE.

-The software run on the server side, so it doesn't require package installation.
-Through a simple API, analysts indicate a spatial location or region and the WCPMS will retrieve the phenological metrics associated with spatial locations by calculating it using time series.
+It allows analysts to calculate phenological metrics on cloud.
+The opposite of the on-premises established algorithms, so with no need to download big EO data sets on their personal computers.

-The WCPMS is a web service, and it can be accessed through its API.
-To facilitate these operations, we have developed an official client—a simple Python library.
-The WCPMS Client is composed of a group of functions, the main ones are:
+We created the wcpms.py library from scratch to facilitate phenology extraction operations.
+This li brary was developed to be interoperable with other Python libraries, thus enabling users to integrate established libraries into their own workflows for pre- or post-processing and analysis.
+The wcpms.py library has a group of functions, the main ones are:

 - ``get_collections``: returns in list format the unique identifier of each of the data cubes available in the BDC’s SpatioTemporal Asset Catalogs (STAC).